mohamed-rabee3/empathybot-MR/README.md

-Of course\!
-Here is a README file crafted from the project documentation.

 ## EmpathyBot 🤖❤️

 [cite\_start]**EmpathyBot** is a chatbot prototype designed to analyze a user's emotions from text and provide kind, empathetic responses[cite: 19]. [cite\_start]It was developed as part of a 6-hour high-priority task to demonstrate AI-driven emotional intelligence[cite: 8, 9]. [cite\_start]The bot uses **Retrieval-Augmented Generation (RAG)** with few-shot prompt engineering to select and frame appropriate replies from a large response corpus[cite: 20].